Frequently Asked Questions · Mind Medicine Australia

 [1] Kajonius, P., Sjöström, D., & Claesdotter-Knutsson, E. (2023).
 Reproducing the Psychedelic Experience:“One of the 5 Most Meaningful Experiences in Life”?.

-Brain imaging studies have opened a window into the mechanisms of psychedelic-assisted therapy and the study of consciousness itself.
+Brain imaging studies have opened a window into the mechanisms of psychedelic-assisted therapies and the study of consciousness itself.
 Psychedelics reduce the activity of a ‘hub’ structure in the brain called the Default Mode Network (DMN) [1].
 The DMN is associated with rumination about the past, daydreaming and autobiography – our ‘self-story’, which can become distorted and overactive in mental illness.
 By temporarily decreasing the activity of the DMN, psychedelics appear to enable communication among more diverse brain regions, and possibly facilitate an opportunity to break free from dysfunctional beliefs and mental ‘ruts’.

 [1] Gattuso, J. J., Perkins, D., Ruffell, S., Lawrence, A. J., Hoyer, D., Jacobson, L. H., … & Sarris, J. (2023).
 Default mode network modulation by psychedelics: a systematic review.
 International Journal of Neuropsychopharmacology, 26(3), 155-188.